|

 that

-define popular culture in the USA.
+defines popular culture in the USA.

 - The